Skip to content

 Volume control valves allow you to control the flow of hot and cold water.
 This may be useful if you want to save water or if the water pressure is low and you need to increase the flow.
 Volume control valves are often used in conjunction with flow diverters.

 Bostingner shower valves include two common shower valves on the market: thermostatic shower valves and pressure balancing shower valves.
 Different finishes and different functions meet the installation needs of most people.
+Correspondingly, Bostingner also sells two common shower systems on the market, the pressure balancing shower system and the thermostatic shower system.

 Shower Valve Considerations: